 Unsplash

-If you have a few credit cards and you're hoping to bump your score by closing some, it's important to know that your score may drop initially.
-Here's why and how that can happen:
+If you have a few credit cards and you're hoping to bump your score by closing some, it's important to know your score may drop initially.
+Here's why and how that can happen.

 Your Credit Utilization Ratio Changes

-One's credit utilization ratio is an important component that goes into calculating one's credit score.
+Your credit utilization ratio is an important component that goes into calculating your credit score.
 Credit utilization is the amount of credit you're using compared to your available credit limit.
-A lower credit utilization ratio signals responsible spending, and can help improve one's credit score.
+A lower credit utilization ratio signals you're keeping your spending and debt in check and can help improve one's credit score.

-This change will very likely hurt Terry's credit score.
-To get back to a 25% utilization ratio, they will need to lower spending to $1,000 a month or ask for a credit limit increase to $12,000 on the remaining card.
+As mentioned above, xxperts recommend maintaining a utilization ratio below 30%, so the change in our example above will likely your score.
+To get back to a 25% utilization ratio, you would need to lower spending to $1,000 a month or ask for a credit limit increase to $12,000 on the remaining card.

-Tip: If you have two cards with the same lender and you close one, you may be able to request that the canceled credit limit be added to the card you keep.
-Not all banks will always do this, but it does not hurt to ask.
+If you have two cards with the same lender and you close one, you may be able to request the canceled credit limit be added to the card you keep.
+Not all banks do this, but it doesn’t hurt to ask.

 Your Credit History Changes

-Many credit cardholders apply for their first credit card when they're fresh out of college — or some even during.
-This card usually provides the basis of their credit history and provides lenders with a long track record of one's credit use habits.
+Many cardholders apply for their first credit card when they're fresh out of college—or some even during.
+This card usually starts their credit history and provides lenders with a long track record of one's credit use habits.

-When you close your oldest credit card, you potentially shorten your credit history.
-This could negatively impact your score, especially if your other loans are still fairly new or under a year old.
+When you close your oldest credit card, you shorten your credit history.
+This could negatively impact your score, especially if your other loans are fairly new.
 If your canceled card happens to be the only credit item on your credit profile, you might risk a huge drop by closing it.

-However, it's important to note that bureaus may keep the information on record for a period of time when you close the card.
+However, credit bureaus may keep the information on record for a period of time when you close the card.
 A credit card account closure won't remove the card from your credit history immediately, but you'll likely see the effects on your score within a few months.

 computer with credit score colors Related Article